 Eros: Do you think it impossible that we, too, might also think of God?

-- Baudolino: Not only are all the various monsters in Deacon John's kingdom all Christians, each species has its own interpretation of Catholicism and refuses to consider the others as anything but heretics (parodying the many, many schisms the religion has experienced over time), which screws them over during the final battle.
+- Baudolino: Not only are all the various monsters in Deacon John's kingdom all Christians, each species has its own interpretation of the nature of the Holy Trinity and refuses to consider the others as anything but heretics.

 - In "Nine Yards of Other Cloth", one of the Silver John stories, John explores Hosea's Hollow, a valley that's reputed to be haunted by a terrifying man-eating monster.
 A local legend tells of a man named Hosea Palmer who went into the hollow to deal with the monster; after that, the monster never raided beyond the hollow, but Hosea Palmer was never seen again.
 In the hollow, John finds an old grave, with a wooden marker inscribed by an unknown hand with Hosea Palmer's name, and eventually learns that Hosea befriended the monster and gave it religion, and the monster buried him when he died.